 The average size of adult Cecropia Moths spans five to seven inches across the wingspan, making them easily recognizable by their large size and striking coloration.

-The forewings are typically colored a dark reddish-brown, while the hindwings have a pale yellow pattern that stands out against their otherwise dark background.
+The forewings are typically dark reddish-brown, while the hindwings have a pale yellow pattern that stands out against their otherwise dark background.

-Regarding habitat preference, Cecropia Moths prefer forested areas with plenty of water and open meadows to feed on nectar from various plants.
+Regarding habitat preference, Cecropia Moths prefer forested areas with plenty of water and open meadows where they can feed on nectar from various plants.

 During mating season, adults emerge from cocoons spun during late summer months to mate at night during flight periods lasting several hours each evening.

-Females of these types of moths in New Mexico lay their eggs on suitable tree species, such as maple or birch trees, before returning to the ground to die.
+Females of these moths in New Mexico lay their eggs on suitable tree species, such as maple or birch trees, before returning to the ground to die.

 Once caterpillars mature, they spin a cocoon, eventually protecting against predators.